 The rain stopped already when we drank at the little veranda of our homestay in Caramoan.
 And we spent the night talking about vulnerable things that happened in our lives for the past years.

 The next morning was wonderful.
 You know that morning walk you do in the province and all of a sudden you felt peace inside of you?
 Yup, that was it.
 I will always know that feeling.
 It was intensely sunny!
 I was craving to see the islands from the short trip but we have to leave Paniman after breakfast.
 Which was sad.

-Before Going back to Guijalo Port, we stopped by to see the beauitful 400 year old church of St. Michael The Archangel Church of Caramoan.
-It first got our attentions when we were on our way to Paniman the day before.
+Before Going back to Guijalo Port, we stopped by to see the beautiful 400-year-old church of St. Michael The Archangel Church of Caramoan.
+It first got our attention when we were on our way to Paniman the day before.
 Its captivating color was such a head turner!
-I cannot explain how much I love historical places and my fascination about old corners of the world is dead serious.
+I cannot explain how much I love historical places and my fascination with the old corners of the world is deadly serious.
 So I made a deal with my friends that we had to stop by before leaving the place.